PandasThumb/pandasthumb.github.io/_posts/2026/2026-02-12-something-sensible.md

 ## And why does animal research work? ##

-Wesley Smith does not go further into why animal research is useful.
+Wesley Smith does not go further into why animal research turns out to be useful.
 Why should we expect that advances in understanding of human hearts might come from studying mammals, rather than, say, carrots?  *Because we're much more closely related to mammals than to carrots*.